shurrey/Blackboard-docsSite/standards/LTI/getting-started/getting-started-with-lti.md

 ---
 layout: post
 title: "Getting Started With LTI"
-purple-text-title: "Getting Started With LTI"
 id: standards-lti-gs-with-lti
 categories: Standards
 author: Scott Hurrey
 ---
+# Getting Started With LTI
 ### Overview

 Learning Tool Interoperability is a standard from the IMS Global consortium.